Former U.S. Poet Laureate Rita Dove reflects on her Pulitzer Prize-winning poetry collection and her grandparents' love

 Interested in joining the next meeting of the Talk of Iowa Book Club?
-The 2022 Book Club reading list is now available and our June selection is A Thousand Acres by Jane Smiley.
-Join the discussion June 14, 2022.
+The 2023 Book Club reading list is now available.
 You can also chat about book club selections and other literary interests with Charity and hundreds of other readers in the Talk of Iowa Book Club Facebook Group.

 - Rita Dove, American poet, writer, former U.S. Poet Laureate 1993 -1995

 - Tracie Morris, professor of poetry, Iowa Writers’ Workshop, University of Iowa